 - can provide dynamic braking.

 Either of two types of construction is used for HSTs: integral and non-integral.
 Non-integral construction is by far the most common, because power can be transmitted to one or more loads in areas that would otherwise be difficult to access.
-In this technique, the pump is coupled to the prime mover, the motor is coupled to the load, and they are connected through hose and tubing assemblies, Figure 1.
-Integral construction combines pump, motor, and all other hydraulic components into a single housing, Figure 2.
-The advantage here is an economical, compact package that may contain axles, mounting surfaces, and other components in addition to the HST.
+In this technique, the pump is coupled to the prime mover, the motor is coupled to the load, and they the pump and motor are connected through hose and tubing assemblies, Fig. 2.

-The simplest form of hydrostatic transmission uses a fixed-displacement pump driving a fixed-displacement motor, Figure 3A.
+The simplest form of hydrostatic transmission uses a fixed-displacement pump driving a fixed-displacement motor (Fig. 3a).
 Although this transmission is inexpensive, its applications are limited, primarily because alternative forms of power transmission are much more energy efficient.
 Because pump displacement is fixed, the pump must be sized to drive the motor at a fixed speed under full load.
 When full speed is not required, fluid from the pump outlet passes over the relief valve.
 This wastes energy in the form of heat.

-Using a variable-displacement pump instead of one with a fixed displacement creates a constant torque transmission, Figure 3B.
+Using a variable-displacement pump instead of one with a fixed displacement creates a constant torque transmission (Fig. 3b).
 Torque output is constant at any speed because torque depends only on fluid pressure and motor displacement.
 Increasing or decreasing pump displacement increases or decreases motor speed, respectively, while torque remains fairly constant.
 Power, therefore, increases with pump displacement.

-Using a variable-displacement motor with a fixed-displacement pump produces a transmission that delivers constant power, Figure 3C.
+Using a variable-displacement motor with a fixed-displacement pump produces a transmission that delivers constant power (Fig. 3c).
 If flow to the motor is constant, and motor displacement is varied to maintain the product of speed and torque constant, then power delivered is constant.
-Decreasing motor displacement increases motor speed but decreases torque, a combination that maintains constant power.
+Decreasing motor displacement increases motor speed, but decreases torque—a combination that maintains constant power.

-The most versatile HST configuration teams a variable-displacement pump with a variable-displacement motor, Figure 3D.
+The most versatile HST configuration teams a variable-displacement pump with a variable-displacement motor (Fig. 3d).
 Theoretically, this arrangement provides infinite ratios of torque and speed to power.
 With the motor at maximum displacement, varying pump output directly varies speed and power output while torque remains constant.
 Decreasing motor displacement at full pump displacement increases motor speed to its maximum; torque varies inversely with speed, and horsepower remains constant.

-The curves in Figure 3D illustrate two ranges of adjustment.
-In Range 1, motor displacement is fixed at maximum; pump displacement is increased from zero to maximum.
+The curves in Fig. 3d illustrate two ranges of adjustment.
+In Range 1, motor displacement is fixed at maximum; pump displacement increases from zero to maximum.
 Torque remains constant as pump displacement increases, but power and speed increase.

 Range 2 begins when the pump reaches maximum displacement, which is maintained while the motor’s displacement decreases.
 Throughout this range, torque decreases as speed increases, but power remains constant.
 (Theoretically, motor speed could be increased infinitely, but from a practical standpoint, it is limited by dynamics.)